 Grandma preferred the lightly traveled gravel back roads to the highways, though, and so I got to take in a lot of Michigan’s beauty while riding with her.
 Even when I had to ride in the high and upright back seat, I had a good view.
 That seat also sat a good distance back from the front seats, giving unbelievable legroom.
 I didn’t think much about it at the time, but now I think GM should have moved that seat a foot or so forward to give more aft cargo space.
 It was pretty tight back there.

-Grandma and Grandpa had been a one-truck family (a 1972 Dodge Power Wagon, orange over white) until the grandkids started coming to visit for extended stays every summer.
+Grandma and Grandpa had been a one-truck family (a 1972 Dodge 100 Power Wagon) until the grandkids started coming to visit for extended stays every summer.
 Riding four abreast in Grandpa’s truck worked while we were all very little, but as we grew the cab became too cramped and so Grandma bought the Blazer.
 We ran around all over southwest Michigan together running errands and visiting various taverns for lunch or dinner and, for Grandma and Grandpa, always a beer.
 I knew then that back home in Indiana I wasn’t allowed in taverns.
 Maybe Michigan’s laws were different.
 Or maybe it helped a lot that Grandma and Grandpa seemed to know every law-enforcement officer in six or seven counties.
 Perhaps Grandma’s smile, nod, and words of greeting to any deputy who stopped in were enough to secure us.
 We were certainly less uptight about such things forty years ago.

 After Grandpa finally retired, they sold both trucks and bought a top-trim 1978 Bronco in gold with a white top.
 The CST package meant Grandma’s Blazer was top-trim too.
 This is what passed for luxury in an SUV in 1972.
 Today, these big body-on-frame SUVs are all but gone out here in rust country.